kacperwyczawski/sigma-cars/README.md

 The following technologies were used in the development of this project:

 - Backend: Asp.Net Core, Dapper, PostgreSQL, OpenAPI, FluentValidation
-- Fullstack: Docker
-- Tools: Postman, Rider
+- Other tools: Docker, Postman, Rider

 ### 🐋 Docker